-- 2. Achieve an Energy Efficiency Target in Wastewater Treatment Plants (up to 50 points) - a.
-Successfully complete Sustainable CT Action Benchmark and Track Energy Use for Wastewater Treatment Plants.
+- 2. Achieve an Energy Efficiency Target in Wastewater Treatment Plants (up to 100 points) - a.
+Successfully complete Sustainable CT Action 7.1.2 Benchmark and Track Energy Use for Wastewater Treatment Plants.
 Achieve measurable reductions in energy use for water treatment or wastewater treatment facilities.
-Earn 10 points for each 10% energy use reduction in water treatment or wastewater treatment facilities, as measured by MMBtu (million British Thermal Units) per million gallons throughput, against a baseline year (maximum 50 points).
+Earn 10 points for each 10% energy use reduction in water treatment or wastewater treatment facilities, as measured by MMBtu (million British Thermal Units) per million gallons throughput, against a baseline year (up to 100 points).
 You may select a baseline year within the past five years of the year seeking Sustainable CT certification.